Mechanical Keyboards: A Guide for Beginners

 Lisa_Shettle

 Between work, school, and play, many people spend a significant amount of their daily life using a keyboard.
-And while most people still use membrane keyboards, mechanical keyboards have become significantly more popular in recent years.
-In fact, what started as a niche product for gamers and tech enthusiasts has now become mainstream.
+With the rise of remote work and online gaming, mechanical keyboards have become significantly more popular in recent years.
+What started as a niche product for gamers and tech enthusiasts has now become mainstream, catering to a diverse range of users seeking enhanced performance and customizability.

 If you’re new to the mechanical keyboard space and want to learn more, we’ve got you covered.
 Here’s a guide to mechanical keyboards for beginners.